OpenIndiana/oi-docs/docs/dev/userland.md

 ## Using OpenIndiana's unified build system

 OpenIndiana Hipster's primary build framework is oi-userland.
-It's tied into OpenIndiana <a href="https://hipster.openindiana.org/jenkins">continuous integration platform</a>.
+It's tied into OpenIndiana [continuous integration platform](https://hipster.openindiana.org/jenkins).

 When an update is committed to the oi-userland git repository: